 How To Make Mary Berry Chocolate Chip Cupcakes

-- Make the Batter: Using the all-in-one method, measure the flour, sugar, softened butter, baking powder, eggs, milk, and vanilla extract into a large mixing bowl.
-Beat with an electric hand whisk for about 2 minutes until the batter is smooth and creamy.
+- Make the batter: Using the all-in-one method, place the 125g self-raising flour, caster sugar, softened butter, baking powder, eggs, milk, and vanilla extract into a large mixing bowl.
+Beat with an electric hand whisk (or wooden spoon) for about 2 minutes until the batter is smooth, creamy, and well-blended.

 Recipe Tips